Medical MLLM is Vulnerable: Cross-Modality Jailbreak and Mismatched Attacks on Medical Multimodal Large Language Models: Conclusion

 \section{Conclusion}

-The safety of MLLMs has been widely explored, but it remains under-explored in the realm of MedMLLMs.
-In this paper, we demonstrate that clinical mismatched phenomena can jailbreak MedMLLMs through optimized methods.
-Our investigation employed two methods for jailbreak: 2M-attack and O2M-attack.
-We constructed a dataset and used Llava-Med as a white-box attack to transfer it against four different MedMLLMs, exposing their security flaws and analyzing the current state of safety and semantic alignment within these systems.
-Additionally, we proposed multi-dimensional evaluation metrics and a new effective attack method: MCM.
+The safety of MLLMs has been widely explored, but it remains underexplored in Medical MLLMs (MedMLLMs).
+In this paper, we demonstrate that clinical mismatched phenomena and malicious queries can jailbreak MedMLLMs through our proposed optimized methods.
+We employ two methods for jailbreak: 2M-attack and O2M-attack.
+Moreover, we construct 3MAD dataset and use Llava-Med as a white-box attack to transfer it against four different MedMLLMs, exposing their security flaws and analyzing the current state of safety and semantic alignment within these systems.
+Additionally, we propose multi-dimensional evaluation metrics and a new effective attack method: MCM.
 Our research aims to underscore the need for strengthened safety measures within MedMLLMs used for clinical and medical diagnostics, advocating for secure and responsible development practices to ensure patient safety and contribute to the future of MedMLLM development.